• Skip to main content

 Definition and meaning of “nami”

-• nami – 波 (なみ) : a noun meaning ‘wave’ in Japanese.
-This can also work as a plural noun.
+• nami – 波 (なみ) : a noun meaning a ‘wave’ in Japanese.
+This can also work as plural.
 Learn more about Japanese plural.

-The kanji character of “nami” consists of the following two components:
+The kanji character of nami consists of the following two parts:

-• 氵 : a kanji radical widely used to express water.
+• 氵 : a kanji radical related to water.

-• 皮 : a kanji character widely used to mean ‘skin’.
+• 皮 : a kanji character widely used to mean a ‘skin’ in Japanese.

-From these two components, we can understand that the kanji character of “nami” literally means ‘water skin’.
-This literal interpretation seems to be in line with the meaning.
-Waves can be considered as the top layer – skin – of water.
+From these two kanji parts, we can understand that the formed character literally means ‘water skins’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+Waves can often be considered as the top layer – the skin – of water.

-When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of kanji characters they form.
-Actually, here, we could get the better understanding of “nami” through the detailed check above.
+When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
+Actually, here, we could get the better understanding of nami through the detailed check above.

-Then, let me explain how to use “nami” through the example sentences below.
+So far, I’ve explained the definition and meaning of nami together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 nami ga kaigan ni uchiyoseru – 波が海岸に打ち寄せる (なみがかいがんにうちよせる)